bullhornfixie/CV-1/README.md

 ## Summary

 I am an enthusiastic developer who graduated from [Makers Academy](https://makers.tech) in March 2021.
-The syallabus encapuslates the skills modern employers are seeking in the next generation of tech talent - solid developement process, team work, creativity, strong debugging ability and emotional intellegence.
+The syallabus encapsulates the skills modern employers are seeking in the next generation of tech talent - solid developement process, team work, creativity, strong debugging ability and emotional intellegence.

 My strongest skills are React, TDD, Ruby, JavaScript and currently enhancing my proficiency in JavaScript and SQL.